aim-rsf/Synthetic-Data/README.md

   <summary>Why can't we use just use the real data? 🎨 </summary>
   <br />

   > It can be confusing if 'made up' data is used instead of real data.
 In nearly all situations, the real data is what we should use to make final conclusions and decisions.
-However, there are points along the research process where it is challenging to use the real data (for example, privacy concerns) and a synthetic version (that matches the real data in some way but is mot the real data) may help researchers and other users of this data.
+However, there are points along the research process where it is challenging to use the real data (for example, privacy concerns) and a synthetic version (that matches the real data in some way but is not the real data) may help researchers and other users of this data.
   >
   > Health databases can contain sensitive personal information about a large group of people, making the hosting and sharing of these databases challenging.
 We do have some good anonymisation approaches to remove the risk of disclosure, however some risk will always remain.
 Accessing these databases can also cost money.
   >